CogSciPrag/LLM-implications/00_overview.markdown

   + Alex gave Bo the book.
   + Alex gave the book to Bo.
   We could also use sentences with different names, items etc.
-- When creating items researchers in experimental psych. / linguistics may use implicit (unintentional) “aggressive design” by creating (text-based) stimulus material that is curated (e.g., by experimenter intuition) to promote the likelihood of the desired outcome (e.g., evidence for some hypothesis).
+- When creating items, researchers in experimental psych. / linguistics may use implicit (unintentional) “aggressive design” by creating (text-based) stimulus material that is curated (e.g., by experimenter intuition) to promote the likelihood of the desired outcome (e.g., evidence for some hypothesis).
 Also, hand-crafting text-based stimuli can be time-consuming and effortful.
 AI-generated stimuli might help with both problems.
 But only, if we can be sure that AI-generated stimuli are valid substitutes for human-generated materials.
 - Therefore, in this project, you could look at ways of creating stimulus material for experimental studies, or benchmark data sets for LLM-testing, using automization via LLMs.
 The key to success are smart generation protocols (prompting, examples ...) and, most importantly, good ways of quality control of the generated stimuli / test materials.
 - You could create new material similar to existing experimental or benchmark data for testing LLM performance, e.g.,
   1. a recent paper investigating LLMs [Theory-of-Mind reasoning capacity](https://arxiv.org/abs/2304.11490)
   2. Hu et al.'s [pragmatic ability testing data set](https://arxiv.org/abs/2212.06801)
-  3. argstrength: the corpus by [Carlile et al. (2018)](https://aclanthology.org/P18-1058.pdf) contains essays annotated with respect to argument components, argument persuasiveness scores, and attributes of argument components that impact an argument’s persuasiveness.
+  3. Argumentative strength: the corpus by [Carlile et al. (2018)](https://aclanthology.org/P18-1058.pdf) contains essays annotated with respect to argument components, argument persuasiveness scores, and attributes of argument components that impact an argument’s persuasiveness.
      - this might be interesting as materials for arg strength related projects
      - it is also interesting to investigate sensitivity of LLMs to argumentative strategies from the perspective of influencing the informational landscape.
-     - the task might be to take the annotated passages of essays and try to vary them with respect to the quality of the single components of the argument.
+     - the task would be to take the annotated passages of essays and try to vary them with respect to the quality of the single components of the argument.
 E.g., a passage might have an annotations with respect to persuasiveness (1 out of 4), eloquence (4 out of 6), relevance (5 out of 6).
 One could try to prompt LLMs in natural language to increase / decrese quality along single dimensions.
      - data can be found [here](https://www.hlt.utdallas.edu/~zixuan/EssayScoring/) (might time out first)
   4. linguistic benchmark based chain-of-thought annotations (CoT in a loose sense)
-     - it would be interesting to have annotations of planning / reasoning steps accompanying solving "NLI"/"NLU" tasks from linguistic benchmarks, in a fashion similar to STREET
+     - it would be interesting to have annotations of planning / reasoning steps accompanying solving "NLI"/"NLU" tasks from linguistic benchmarks, in a fashion similar to the [STREET corpus](https://arxiv.org/pdf/2302.06729.pdf)
      - this would be helpful for fine-tuning various systems in the future, and interesting in order to understand what kinds of reasoning may be tested under the umbrella term "NLU"
-     - example annotations to be produced for Swag (original task: select best sentence continuation out of 4) (tapping into 'world knowledge' about likely human actions, likely reasoning, likely conversations)
+     - example annotations to be produced for [SWAG](https://arxiv.org/abs/1808.05326) (original task: select best sentence continuation out of 4) (tapping into 'world knowledge' about likely human actions, likely reasoning, likely conversations)
        -  On stage, a woman takes a seat at the piano.
 She
             a) sits on a bench as her sister plays with the doll.
             b) smiles with someone as the music plays.